-February ±15: Faculty in first year of employment.
+February 15: Faculty in first year of employment.

 The Chair or equivalent shall prepare an independent recommendation report.
-The chair's recommendation takeoChair's report shall take into account not only the candidate's performance but also the curricular needs and financial financial resources of the college.
-The ehair provides Chairshall give both the chair to Chair's and committee to report Committee's reports to the dean by:
+The Chair's report shall take into account not only the candidate's performance but also the curricular needs and financial resources of the college.
+The Chair shall give both the Chair's and Committee's reports to the Dean by: